-In addition, we highly recommend that all applicants take the PA-CAT (Physician Assistant College Admission Test).
-The PA-CAT is a specialized test designed to measure applicant knowledge in key prerequisite science subjects typically required for PA school.
-For more specific details on the PA-CAT; including the exam blueprint, sample questions, application fees, along with how and where applicants can register to take the PA-CAT visit the PA-CAT website at: https://www.pa-cat.com.
+In addition, we highly recommend that all applicants take the Physician Assistant College Admission Test (PA-CAT).
+This is a specialized test designed to measure applicant knowledge in key prerequisite science subjects typically required for PA school.
+For more specific details on the PA-CAT; including the exam blueprint, sample questions, application fees, along with how and where applicants can register to take the PA-CAT, visit the website at https://www.pa-cat.com.

 Shadowing hours with a practicing PA must have been completed within two years of the application year.
 Shadowing additional healthcare providers such as an MD, OD, NP, etc. are highly recommended, but not required and will not be accepted in lieu of PA shadowing.

 HCE can include direct patient care experience and in-direct health related experience although direct patient care experience is preferred.